AK Steel

-The company was criticized for its record regarding pollution and worker safety.

-In 2019, AK Steel was named GM Supplier of the Year for Non Fabricated Steel by General Motors for the second consecutive year.
-AK Steel was also presented with a Smart Pillar Award from Ford, as a top-performing global supplier at the 21st annual Ford World Excellence Awards.

 History

 The company was founded in 1899 as The American Rolling Mill Company (ARMCO) in Middletown, Ohio, where it operated a production facility.
 George Matthew Verity (1865–1942) was a founder and its first president.

 In 1914, the company began publishing the monthly ARMCO bulletin "to facilitate an interchange of thought and suggestion, and to create a better understanding of the activities and problems of the Operating Department employees."

 In 1922, it opened a second production facility, Ashland Works in Ashland, Kentucky.

-In 1956 the company took over American Bantam Car Company, the original creator and manufacturer of the World War II Jeep.
+In 1956, the company acquired American Bantam, the original creator and manufacturer of the World War II Jeep.
 American Bantam switched to producing trailers after losing the Jeep contract to Willys-Overland.

 In 1971, Armco Steel purchased Kansas City-based engineering firm Burns & McDonnell; however, in 1985, employees of Burns & McDonnell secured a loan to buy the company from Armco.
 In 1978, Armco Steel was renamed Armco, Inc. It moved its headquarters to New Jersey in 1985.

 In 1982, a recession threatened the U.S. steel industry.
 Several of the nation's steel companies reported losses for the first half of the year, while other companies, like Armco, were barely breaking even.
 In 1989, it entered into a limited partnership with Kawasaki Steel Corporation, which contributed several of its production facilities to the company.